12+ Cheapest Visa-Free Destinations for South Africans

 Manila, Philippines

-The Philippines is one of the hottest Southeast Asia destinations.
+The Philippines is one of the hottest destinations in Southeast Asia.
 It’s made up of over 7,000 islands and boasts an incredible range of landscapes from volcanoes to rainforests and miles of deserted beaches.

-So how affordable is the Philippines for South Africans?
-A dinner at an inexpensive local restaurant will cost around R 40.00, a local beer R 12.00 and return flights to more remote islands like Puerto Princesa from Manila will only set you back R 850.00!
+So, how affordable is the Philippines for South Africans?
+A dinner at an inexpensive local restaurant will cost around R 40.00, a local beer R 12.00, and return flights to more remote islands like Puerto Princesa from Manila will only set you back R700.00!

 If you’re finding flights from South Africa to the Philippines a little out of price range, I have a little trick I use to find cheaper flights.

 Instead of searching for my exact destination, I use Skyscanner’s “Everywhere” search function to find the cheapest entry point into a region.
-For Southeast Asia, it’s usually Thailand, and from there I check how much flights are to my final destination.
+For Southeast Asia, it’s usually Thailand, and from there, I check how many flights are to my final destination.

-Sometimes, it works out cheaper to split your journey up like this if roundtrip airfare prices are too damn high.
+Sometimes it works out cheaper to split your journey like this if round-trip airfare is too damn high.

 Visa Information: Visa not required for 30 days